jdebes/oolio-backend-challenge/README.md

 ## Notes about API implementation
 - Used Hashmaps to simulate database to save time
 - Did not use OpenAPI generator to generate boilerplate from spec to save time on dealing with templating and other quirks.
+- Ideally constants such as api key secret etc should be passed as environment variables.
+I have skipped this to save time.
 - Using API spec linked in the advanced challenge readme [here](https://orderfoodonline.deno.dev/public/openapi.yaml).
 There are inconsistencies between this one and the one in the repo.
   - Did not add `images` to the order response as this is not in the linked spec.
   - Did not add `couponCode` to the order response.
 This is existing in the demo server response but not linked spec.